Wellbeing

 Need support?

-If you’re a Medibank member with hospital cover and need to talk to someone about how alcohol is affecting you or a loved one, would like more information and resources, as well as advice on next steps, you can call the 24/7 Mental Health Phone Support service*.
+If you’re a Medibank member with health insurance and need to talk to someone about how alcohol is affecting you or a loved one, would like more information and resources, as well as guidance on next steps, you can chat to a mental health professional with 24/7 Mental Health Support at no extra cost.*

-You can also call the 24/7 Medibank Nurse phone service* for any health related questions or concerns.
+You can also chat to a registered nurse with 24/7 Medibank Nurse Support for any health related questions or concerns.

 Call 1800 644 325 any time.